diezo/Ensta/README.md

     print(user.username)
     print(user.full_name)
 ```

+## Considerations
+Here are some key points to consider when using this library in production:
+- You can use *Guest*, *Host* & *Stream* classes simultaneously, and create multiple instances of the same class when required.
+- Functions should return *None* on failure.
+So, add clauses for the same.

+- Some functions take Identifier as an argument while others take Username.
+These are the key differences between the two:
+  - The argument **Identifier** means you can pass either Username or UserID.
+  - The argument **Username** means you must pass the Username only, and not the UserID.

 ## Session ID
 When you log in to *instagram.com* in your browser, your browser store your credentials in the form of [Cookies](https://en.wikipedia.org/wiki/HTTP_cookie).
 The type of cookie that instagram uses to remember your session is 'SessionID'.